 1.5 Social medicine as the theoretical underpinning for this research study

 For the theoretical basis of this research, I have nested my study within the context of social medicine.
-In this section, I will go through several main concerns of social medicine and explain how they have theoretical underpinnings for my project.
-These concerns include patients’ satisfaction about healthcare services, the issue of healthcare disparities, physicians’ attitudes to daily practice and physician- patient relationship.
+In this section, I will go through several main concerns of social medicine and explain how they have informed the theoretical underpinnings for my project.
+These concerns include patients’ satisfaction about healthcare services, the issue of healthcare disparities, physicians’ attitudes to daily practice and the physician- patient relationship.
 They will be mentioned and discussed more or less depending on the extent to which they relate to the objectives of the project.
 The organisation and characteristics of healthcare services, in particular the primary healthcare structure and health insurance policies in Vietnam will be presented in Chapter 3.
 However it is also noted briefly in this section, where relevant.
 This is because, as Noble (2011) wrote:

 ‘Diversity of healthcare systems and cultural attitudes to illness and death may produce considerable variation in the way supportive and palliative care needs are addressed around the world.’